wesalvaro/pyMusings/exclusive.md

-## Exclusive function arguments.
-How do they work?
+## Exclusive function arguments: How do they work?